Sections of this article.

 Unconstrainedtime: An Unusual Microbrand

 We’re making good use of the microbrand freedoms and business model, to develop in our own direction, starting with my own personal creative explorations and planning to welcome other creative input with our collaborations and design competition.
-Inspiring others to explore their creativity is part of our brand philosophy.
+Inspiring others to explore their personal creativity is part of our brand philosophy.

 Fractal Emergence (above) is the watch we’ll be launching with, so . . .